La Vie en Rose (film): Production

+Development

-Director Olivier Dahan had the idea for the film on 22 January 2004, when he was in a bookstore and had just found a book of photographs of Édith Piaf and began to look at them.
+Director Olivier Dahan came up with the idea for the film on 22 January 2004, when he was in a bookstore and found a book of photographs of French singer Édith Piaf and began to look at them.
 "I didn't know about her very early years and (there was) a photo that really made this first impression for me.
 It was a photo of her in a street when she was something like 17 years old and she really looked 'punk' (in terms of her) clothes and everything (and her) attitude.
 This photo was so far from the iconic image that I had (of Piaf when she was older).
 I just started to imagine something very quickly — what was in between that very early photo and the iconic image of her in the black dress and everything.
 That's the first impression (I had)", Dahan said.
+That same day, Dahan sent a text message proposing the project to French producer Alain Goldman, with whom he had previously worked on the film Crimson Rivers II: Angels of the Apocalypse (2004), and Goldman quickly replied saying he had accepted to work on the project.
+Dahan then started to buy and read every biography about Piaf for his research.
+Dahan said that he did not want to make a biopic or to just adapt Piaf's biography, but rather make his own version of the story.

+Dahan co-wrote the screenplay with Isabelle Sobelman.
+The writing process lasted one year.
+The first draft of the script had 200 pages, and the final version that was used in the film had 140 pages.

+The film is an international co-production between France, Czech Republic, and the United Kingdom.
+It was co-produced by Légende Films, TF1 International, TF1 Films Production, Songbird Pictures, Okko Productions, Scotts Atlantic, Sofica Valor 7, Canal+, TPS Star and Nydrle.
+International sales were handled by Newen Connect, a TF1 Group Company.

+The French title, La Môme, refers to Piaf's nickname, "La Môme Piaf" (meaning "The Sparrow Kid" or "Little Sparrow").
+The UK and US title La Vie en Rose comes from Piaf's signature song.